Queen's Gold Medal for Poetry, 2014

 A knot undone at Loch Lomond snags over Glasgow, a seal swims in the Clyde, a ghost stalks her quarry at a stepped well, an elephant and a cathedral come face to face on the frozen Thames, a return ticket is thrown into the tide of Humber, strangers wash in.
 Even in an uncertain world, love tangles with luck, flights show up on the radar and technology keeps track of desire.

-Imtiaz Dharker was awarded the Queen's Gold Medal for Poetry 2014 for Over the Moon and for her services to poetry.
+Imtiaz Dharker was awarded the Queen's Gold Medal for Poetry 2014 for her fifth collection Over the Moon and for her services to poetry.

 ‘This is a passionate, uplifting collection of poems about language, love and loss, grief and joy, elegy and celebration.
 The loss of a great love makes poems of piercing beauty.
 In her finest book to date, Imtiaz Dharker finds resolution in language itself, and in a world the more loved for the sharpness of loss.’ – Gillian Clarke [on Over the Moon]